michael2012z/BitBible/markdown/KJV/files/1Chr.md

 29. These are their generations: The firstborn of Ishmael, Nebaioth; then Kedar, and Adbeel, and Mibsam,

-30. Mishma, and Dumah, Massa, Hadad, and Tema,Hadad: also called, Hadar
+30. Mishma, and Dumah, Massa, Hadad, and Tema,

 31. Jetur, Naphish, and Kedemah.
 These are the sons of Ishmael.